andifunke/w2v-pos-tagger/README.md

 > [detailed_results_all_tests.md](detailed_results_all_tests.md)

-The best model from this selection with an F<sub>1</sub> score of 0.919 is available here:
+The best model from this selection with a weighted F<sub>1</sub> score of 0.914 is available here:

 > https://drive.google.com/open?id=1CnyybkCYSXC7K4s8l1XGl0wX3Nd81qRo